airshipit/divingbell/doc/source/index.rst

     If any of that info changes, so will the hash, and it will be seen as a new object which will be executed regardless of this setting.

+    ``script_timeout`` may optionally be set to the number of seconds to wait for script completion before termination.
+Default value is ``1800`` (30 min).

+    ``rerun_interval`` may be optionally set to the number of seconds to wait between rerunning a given script which ran successfully the previous time.
+    Default value is ``infinite``.

+    ``retry_interval`` may be optionally set to the number of seconds to wait between rerunning a given script which did not run successfully the previous time.
+Default behavior is to match the ``rerun_interval``.

 The following set of options are partially implemeneted::

     ``blocking_policy`` may optionally be set to ``background``, ``foreground``,